 This gene mutation can be found all over the world.
-It is estimated that, at least, 40% of the US population has this gene mutation.
-Unfortunately I do, and I’m here to tell you I’m passionate about it.
-I’ve lost grandparents to Alzheimer’s and I want to remember who my family and friends are until I die – let’s say at 103.
-I also lost my mom to breast cancer (who was unaware of the MTHFR within her body).
-It causes a methylation problem and every cell in our bodies must methylate properly to function.
+It is estimated that, at least, 40% of the worlds population has this gene mutation.
+I lost my mom to breast cancer (who was unaware of the MTHFR within her body).
+It causes a methylation problem and every cell in our bodies must methylate properly to function, and to prevent disease.
 The types of food we eat and the supplements we (must) take is the armor we have to prevent/ control this mutation.

 What is CD33?

 CD33 mRNA expression is specifically increased in microglia, and expression in autopsy brain tissue is associated with more advanced cognitive decline.
 The amyloid-beta peptide (Aβ) cascade hypothesis predicates that Aβ accumulation is the fundamental initiator of Alzheimer’s disease (AD), and mounting evidence suggests that weakened Aβ clearance rather than its overproduction is the major cause of Alzheimer’s disease.